andytudhope/thebluebook/source/fugue-ii/index.md

 Not many “serious” authors are thinking about stuff like that...

-Anyway, I eventually just built this myself, and it seemed to work quite well.
+Anyway, I eventually just built a first approximation myself, and it seemed to work quite well.
 So I stripped my linguistic patterns and published it as an [empty template with instructions](https://github.com/andytudhope/proofoflove), given in [Fugue I](../fugue-i/), so that anyone can use it to build whatever they’d like and express their idea of love.

 ## No more audiences